fagan2888/cs_205_project/README.md

 2. Generate a list of snapshot files from which to search for particleIDs of interest.
 In our case, this consists of all of the snapshots with their complete paths.

-3. Generate particleIDs of interest by locating particles within a specified radius <font color='red'>(more physics here?)</font>

-&nbsp;&nbsp;&nbsp;&nbsp;* Gas particles

-&nbsp;&nbsp;&nbsp;&nbsp;* Blackhole particles

-&nbsp;&nbsp;&nbsp;&nbsp;* Tracer particles (we cannot directly track the properties of gas particles, so we assign a unique tracer particle to each gas particle and track these instead)

-&nbsp;&nbsp;&nbsp;&nbsp;* Blackhole tracer particles

-4. Locate the particleIDs generated in Step 3 in the snapshot files generated in Step 1 using Spark.

-5. Access and store the coordinates and masses (if applicable) of the particles for post-processing.
+3. After a galaxy of interest and its corresponding supermassive black hole was identified by hand, we generated particles of interest in two ways:

+a. we identified all gas cells that were within a certain radius of that galaxy at each snapshot

+b.
+At the final snapshot we identified all tracer particles associated with the central blackhole.
+Then, at each previous snapshot we identified the position of those tracer particles whether they are associated black holes, gas, or stars.

+4. At each snapshot, the positions, masses, and densities for both 3a and 3b were saved.

-6. Post-process for visualization using OpenMP. <font color='red'>Add more info here.</font>
+5. Post-process for visualization using OpenMP implemented in python through pymp. <font color='red'>Particles mass distribution</font>

-7. Create movie for simulation.
+6. Create movie for simulation using FuncAnimation from matplotlib.